-Critical Processes Tip

-The data shown here reflect the 21-day period where institutions tend to report the highest drinking rates.
+Note: The data shown here reflect the 14-day period in which your students reported their highest drinking rates (via the Follow-Up Survey) with benchmark data for that same time period.
+Critical Processes Tip The data shown here reflect the 14-day period where institutions tend to report the highest drinking rates.
 Can these data be used to reinforce or support other data you have collected to identify celebrations or events that encourage or discourage heavy drinking?

-Where Students Choose To Drink

-The most common locations where your students reported consuming alcohol recently, among those who had a drink in the previous two weeks.
+Where Students Choose To Drink The most common locations where your students reported consuming alcohol recently, among those who had a drink in the previous two weeks.
+Follow-Up Survey (Survey 3), drinkers only, n = 1,273 Policy Tip

-Policy Tip

-Certain drinking locations - including campus pubs, off-campus house parties - have been shown to be associated with significant negative outcomes (EVERFI, 2012).
+Certain drinking locations - including campus pubs, offcampus house parties - have been shown to be associated with significant negative outcomes (EVERFI, 2012).
 The same study also indicated that certain locations (on-campus dances and concerts) have a greater relationship with sexual assault than other locations.
 A more recent study found students living off-campus (without parents) report significantly more frequent alcohol consumption, drinking larger quantities, more frequent heavy drinking, and a greater number of negative alcohol-related outcomes than students living on-campus (Benz et al., 2017).
 How can this research and drinking location data from your school inform housing and on-campus policy at your institution?

-Where Students Choose To Drink
+Vector Solutions Where Students Choose To Drink